Updated January 2023

 Paralegal training requirements

-The Paralegal training you select must be accredited by the Law Society.
+The paralegal training you select must be accredited by the Law Society.
 Wondering if the college you want to attend is accredited?
+See a list of approved paralegal schools here.

-Paralegal programs range from 1-2 years.
+Paralegal programs range from one to two years.
 They cover all the topics you must learn to pass the licensing exam or work as a legal assistant.

 Training includes detailed instruction on how to manage your own paralegal practice.